 Every dog enthusiast has their likes or preferences.
 Some can’t resist certain breeds and sizes, while others are drawn to temperaments.
-But here’s something special about the black hue in a dog!
+But there’s something special about the black hue in a dog!

 Love them or fear them; black dogs are nothing short of extraordinary.
 The good thing is, there’s a black dog for everyone, whether you are looking for one that’s big or small, fluffy or short-haired, popular or rare.

-Keep reading and discover the best black dog you’ll love.
+Keep reading and discover some of the different types of black dog breeds, and maybe find the best black dog you’ll love.

 1. Miniature Pinscher

 The Miniature Pinscher is a tiny, muscular dog with a joyful and lovable personality.
 Their nobility and fearless demeanor have earned these dogs the title “King of Toys” because they may be teeny tiny, but they pack tons of personalities.

 This King of Toys is so dominating that it can take your household if you give it a chance, so parents should be willing to be forgiving and wise pack leaders.

 The Min Pin’s black hue isn’t solid black, though.
 Their coats contain a bit of tan/copper markings around the ears, mouth, eyebrows, and limbs.